-Every crocheter has different preferences when it comes to choosing a hook; some people prefer metal, while others like the warmth of a wooden crochet hook.
+Crochet hooks are the essential tool you need in your stash.
+They come in all sizes and materials, including metal, plastic and wood.
+Every crocheter has a different preference, and there’s no right or wrong when it comes to choosing a hook.
+Some people prefer the smoothness of a metal hook, while others like the warmth of a wooden crochet hook.
 Soft grip plastic hooks are gentle on sore hands or for those who suffer with arthritis.

 2. Grab your yarn